First impressions shouldn't only matter during the interview process; it should matter for the first 90 days a new employee joins your organization.

-An onboarding checklist should consist of tasks for you, your HR manager and the new employee to complete within the first 30 days on the job.
+An onboarding checklist should consist of tasks for you, your HR manager, and the new employee to complete within the first 30 days on the job.

-At Goshen Bookkeeping & Consulting, I use Asana to complete our onboarding process for clients so I have a streamlined system and nothing gets lost while I am working.
+At Goshen Bookkeeping & Consulting, I use Asana to complete our onboarding process so I have a streamlined system and nothing gets lost while I am working.

 1 | Get the New Hire Paperwork Ready

-You can use a secure portal to collect the completed documents from the employees or have them enter all the data themselves into your online payroll system using self-serve.
+You can use a secure portal to collect the completed documents from the employee or have them enter all the data themselves into your online payroll system using self-serve.

-2 | Give Your Employee the Technology Tools They Need to Succeed
+2 | Give Your Employee the Technology Tools to Succeed

 Provide the new employee with basic training videos on how to use your technology tools.
 It looks very unprofessional having your new employee communicate with your team, customers, and vendors using their personal email accounts.

 3 | An Open Environment Increases Creativity

 Organize a clean workspace and set up the laptop or desktop with at least two monitors for the new employee.
 Remember time is money so make sure your new employee has the appropriate technology tools they need to be productive on day one.

 4 | Help Your New Employee Understand Your Company Culture

 Do not assign them any major tasks to get done during this week.
 Let them interact with your team and get comfortable with their work environment.

 5 | Implement a Staff Mentorship System

 Pair the new employee with staff mentor preferably the one that will train them on how to use your systems and to help them become successful at their job.

 6 | Training is Half the Battle for Success

 Provide proper training to the new employee and don't take shortcuts or leave them to figure it out for themselves.
 I don't care if you are a CEO or a genius, everyone needs training!

 7 | Remember To Check-in Every 30 Days

 Using this onboarding checklist will help your new employee not second guess why they chose to work for you.